-- Applicants may choose to transfer 30 SCH of elective courses from regionally accredited colleges and universities.
-Remedial-level courses will not be accepted. - Applicants holding a national certification in a health care discipline, e.g. Medical Laboratory Technician, Surgical Technologist, Dental Hygienist, may choose to be awarded a maximum of 30 SCH at the discretion of the School of Health Professions Curriculum Committee.
-Remedial-level courses will not be accepted. - 3.
-Applicants may choose to complete a portion of the required 30 SCH of elective courses at the School of Health Professions.
+- Transfer 30 SCH of elective courses from regionally accredited colleges and universities.
+Remedial-level courses will not be accepted. - Receive a maximum of 30 SCH, at the discretion of the School of Health Professions Curriculum Committee, for holding a national certification in a health care discipline, e.g. Medical Laboratory Technician, Surgical Technologist, Dental Hygienist. - Complete the required 30 SCH of elective courses at the School of Health Professions.
 Course offerings vary by semester.

-Applicants who hold nationally recognized certification in a health profession and are graduates of an accredited program may be awarded a maximum of 36 SCH as elective coursework.
+Applicants who hold nationally recognized certification in a health profession and are graduates of an accredited program may be awarded a maximum of 30 SCH as elective coursework.
 SCH given will be evaluated and determined using set criteria developed by the program's admissions committee.

-An applicant who has earned a baccalaureate degree from a regionally accredited college or university may be awarded a second such degree by meeting the following requirements:
+An applicant who has earned a baccalaureate degree from a regionally accredited college or university may be awarded a second degree by meeting the following requirements:

-- · Accepted to the School of Health Professions - Fulfilled all General Education Core curriculum requirements - Completed a minimum of 44 SCH of the required curriculum - Provided supporting documents to the Office of the Registrar
+- Accepted to the School of Health Professions - Fulfilled all General Education Core curriculum requirements - Completed a minimum of 48 SCH of the required curriculum - Provided supporting documents to the Office of the Registrar

-The School of Health Professions accepts and/or awards credit through the following examination programs:
+The School of Health Professions accepts and/or awards credit through the following examination programs.